PHarshilLadila/typing-speed-master/README.md

    - Customize any additional settings

 4. **Start Typing**
-   - Click "Start Test" or begin typing
+   - Press Enter or Space to begin your typing test!
    - Type the displayed text as quickly and accurately as possible
    - Watch your metrics update in real-time

 5. **View Results**
    - See your WPM, accuracy, and consistency scores
    - Navigate to the dashboard for detailed analytics
-   - Compare with your previous attempts

 ### Understanding Your Metrics